 Cocoa beans are extracted from cocoa pods and are ground up to make cocoa butter.
 Each bean is composed of 50% butter content and the rest from the chocolatey, crunchy substance that is ground up to make cacao powder.

 Depending on the manufacturer’s preference, the beans are either fermented or roasted to intensify their flavor.
 Both provide a distinct flavor to cocoa-based products that are tangible and can satisfy all consumer preferences.
-Then, the beans are dried for a few days in natural sunshine or with drying equipment and are crushed in order to extract the butter from a press method.
+Then, the beans are dried for a few days in natural sunshine or with drying equipment and are crushed to extract the butter from a press method.

 And here is where the quality of cocoa butters diverges.
 Some methods use heat to extract the oil, while others simply use the press without adding heat.
-The latter is a method that generates ‘raw cocoa butter,’ which is much more superior in quality and nutrition.
+The latter is a method that generates ‘raw cocoa butter,’ which is much superior in quality and nutrition.

-For best benefits when it comes to skincare, always go for ‘raw’ cocoa butter.
+For the best benefits when it comes to skincare, always go for ‘raw’ cocoa butter.
 The best part is that when you apply it to your face, you can also eat some while you’re at it to satisfy the chocolate cravings!
 Not only is the butter wonderful for your skin, but it is composed of essential fatty acids and anti-inflammatory nutrients that will nourish your body from within.

 These beans contain antioxidants and anti-inflammatory agents such as beta carotene, which may help prevent free radical damage on the skin caused by sun exposure and air pollution.
 In addition, cocoa butter contains polyphenols, which are known to diminish the signs of aging.